mccurcio/mccurcio/README.md

 - I can be reached at: *matt . curcio . ri @ gmail . com*

+- You may also find more information at his [[GitHub Page|https://mccurcio.github.io/]]

 ---

    _What you think, you become.
 What you imagine, you create_.
 Buddha